Denis Pennel

 Work, the Thirst for Freedom

 Over the past two decades, work has become polymorphic and plural: salaried work, independent work, but also now online work, consumer work, crowdworking, and volunteer work.
-While employment (defined in the form of salaried work under a permanent contract) represented the normal and general form of work in the second half of the 20th century, today, work has emancipated itself from employment and from an oversized and bureaucratized form of salaried work.
+While employment (defined as salaried work under a permanent contract) represented the normal and general form of work in the second half of the 20th century, today, work has emancipated itself from employment and from a hypertrophied and bureaucratized form of salaried work.
 Responding both to the need for agility from companies and to individuals' expectations for more freedom, employment has lost its appeal.
-The challenge today is to overcome the antagonism between the different forms of work to build a new system of legal and social protection for all workers, regardless of their status.
+The challenge today is to overcome the antagonism between different forms of work to build a new system of legal and social protection for all workers, regardless of their status.
 Establishing security at the scale of the labor market and freeing work from the constraints of employment to give everyone a chance: neither salaried work nor precarious work, long live Libertariat!

 The Rise of the On-Demand Economy: What Consequences for Employment?